influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/_index.md

 > Flux v0.7 is a technical preview included with [InfluxDB v1.7](/influxdb/v1.7).
 > It is still in active development and many functions provided by InfluxQL and TICKscript
 > have yet to be implemented.
-View the [Flux roadmap](#) for information about the progress
-> of functions and features.

 ## Flux design principles
 Flux is designed to be usable, readable, flexible, composable, testable, contributable, and shareable.